 - Outreach projects with the City of Amsterdam or other stakeholders (e.g., public debates, panel discussions).

-To be considered for this first round of 2016/2017, please send a project description of max.
-600 words to: firstname.lastname@example.org before the 11th of November 2016.
+To be considered for the second round, please send a project description of max.
+600 words to firstname.lastname@example.org by the 28th of September 2018.
 The description should clearly explain:

-- its timeline, including the expected completion date;
+- The project's timeline, including the expected completion date;

-- how its results/outcomes will be presented to the Urban Studies community (and possibly beyond);
+- How the project's results or outcomes will be shared with the Urban Studies community (and possibly beyond);

 This is the second and last call for Seed Grant initiatives this year.
 The next call will open early 2019.